 Birmingham Uninsured Motorist Accident Lawyers

-If you suffered severe injuries or your loved one was killed in a motor vehicle accident caused by an uninsured driver, do not assume that you have no options for recovery.
+If you suffered severe injuries or your loved one was killed in a motor vehicle accident caused by an uninsured driver, do not assume you have no options for recovery.
 In most cases, people will have multiple legal avenues they can take.
 An experienced Birmingham uninsured motorist accident attorney can help you determine what your options are.

 The Alabama Mandatory Liability Insurance Act establishes that a liability insurance policy must cover a vehicle with limits of $25,000 for death or bodily injury to one person, $50,000 for death or bodily injury to two or more persons, and $25,000 for property damage in order to be legally operated in the state.
 Some drivers operate in defiance of this requirement while others may not have been aware that their coverage had lapsed because of a missed payment or some other cause.